openaps/AndroidAPSdocs/docs/EN/Usage/temptarget.md

 ## Eating soon Temp-Target

 If you know, that you want to eat soon, you can enable this Temp-Target, so there is already more IOB before eating.
 Especially, for those who don’t do prebolusing, it might be a good alternative to already get the blood glucose to a lower target.
+You can read more about the "Eating soon mode" in the article ['How to do “eating soon” mode'](https://diyps.org/2015/03/26/how-to-do-eating-soon-mode-diyps-lessons-learned/) or [here](https://diyps.org/tag/eating-soon-mode/).

 Advanced, objective 8:
 If you use OpenAPS SMB and have “Low temptarget lowers sensitivity”, AndroidAPS works a little bit more aggressive.
 Requirement is a Temp-Target less than 100mg/dl or 5.5mmol/l for this option.